xendren/rancher-demo/README.md

 - `/info` - returns some additional information about the replica serving the request
 - `/load` - adds a 2s delay to the response from `/info` - use this for putting artificial load on the system and watching the replicas scale

+## Ports

+The container will listen for traffic on port 80.